-Hanabi is a web design and development agency specializing in e-commerce projects with a focus on Shopify.
+Hanabi is a Lincoln-based agency specialising in e-commerce projects with a focus on Shopify.
+We developed their new website and empowered their marketing team with Sanity CMS.

-Implement their new design with Next.js for a superior performance.
+Implement their new design with Next.js for a superior page speed

 Implementation of Sanity for content management and Uniform to personalize content based on user's intent